ishacusp/ARGO_Labs/README.md

 2. Make sure that you have OpenCV 3.4.1 or higher version and have following necessary packages installed:
    a. numpy

    b. argparse

    c. imutils

    d. time

    e. cv2

-3. After that replace the segment.py file given through the source code **with the segment.py of this repository**.
+3. After that replace the segment.py file given through the source code **with the segment.py of this repository**

 4 Follow getstreet.py or getstreet.ipynb file in this repository to download the Google Street View (GSV) images in the images folder.
-Get API Key for GSV images from [here](https://developers.google.com/maps/documentation/streetview/get-api-key).
+Get API Key for GSV images from [here](https://developers.google.com/maps/documentation/streetview/get-api-key)

 5. Once the GSV images are installed, change the image file path in segment.py